mirage335-colossus/extendedInterface/README.md

 	Most likely, force feeback support will need to be native.
 VJoy and similar would only be used for button mapping, not axis mapping.
 ```

+## Workarounds

+SimFFB, and possibly other software, apparently depends on the ordering of 'controller' devices.
+To reorder these devices as needed, remove them with the 'Bluetooth and other devices settings' panel.
+Removing the Force Feedback joystick, followed by physical reconnection, may be sufficient.

 # Included Works